 Have a great classroom activity or lesson plan for Black History Month you’d like to share with fellow music teachers?
 Send it to email@example.com to be published.
-You can also submit lesson plans to the new My Music Class®.
+Check out the following articles for ideas for your music program throughout the year.

 Jazz at Lincoln Center is excited to offer a series of Jazz Fundamentals videos.
 Join drummer Bryan Carter and his band as they explore, explain, and perform some of the basic concepts of Jazz in a fun and swinging set!